 Notre Dame de Namur University features community-based learning and an annual campus-wide Call to Action Day, where students, faculty, and staff engage in community service.
-The campus’s Sister Dorothy Stang Center and the Center for Spirituality both offer opportunities for learning through service.
+The campus’ Sister Dorothy Stang Center and the Center for Spirituality both offer opportunities for learning through service.
 Many academic classes also incorporate into their curriculum hands-on projects with community organizations.

 CAREER SERVICES AND OPPORTUNITIES

-Notre Dame de Namur University is located near San Francisco and in Silicon Valley, two of the world’s most dynamic centers for technology and innovation.
+Notre Dame de Namur University’s Belmont campus is located near San Francisco and Silicon Valley, two of the world’s most dynamic centers for technology and innovation.
 Career fairs on campus attract a variety of local employers, including corporations, nonprofits, local school districts, small businesses, and government agencies.
 The Career Services Office provides career counseling, for-credit classes, information resources and tools, and on-campus visits by local professionals aimed at fostering the career development of students and alumni.
 The center offers career counseling and maintains a career resource library.